 1. Hot Spots

-This is the most common skin problem overall that dogs are prone to experiencing.
+Hot spots are the most common skin problem overall that dogs are prone to experiencing.
 They are also known as acute moist dermatitis and present as moist, red, painful, irritated and infected skin that are found most often on the legs, hips, neck, and face.
 It can be caused by ear infections, excessive licking from boredom, anal gland inflammation, poor grooming, allergies, and too much leftover moisture from swimming.

 |Treatment:||You can usually treat hot spots at home with products designed to relieve itching.
 In more severe cases, your vet will potentially prescribe anti-itch medication and antibiotics.|